mgcg216/FormProcessor/README.md

 # FormProcessor
-Convert letters and digits on an form image into text using machine learning
+Convert digits on an form image into text using machine learning